Diary of Cyril John Percy Hill, 1917 - Part 2

 to screen five transports with a

-division of troops behind for "Valona".
+division of troops bound for "Valona".

 All transports arrived safely.
 No enemy